 Associations also bring students together from a social point of view, since these are the people with whom they will spend the majority of their time at the School.
 I think that associations make it possible to create real “families”.
 They also make it possible to mature and give more responsibility to people who need it.
-Future managers are given the opportunity to manage the organisation of an event from A to Z. In particular, they learn to work in groups by promoting the importance of constant communication, whether internal or external to the association.”
+Future managers are given the opportunity to organise an event from start to finish.
+In particular, they learn to work in groups by promoting the importance of constant communication, both internally and externally.”

 Pierre Le Maire, President of the Bureau des Elèves (BDE)